pleasenophp/mindi/README.md

 NuGet package is not available yet.
 You can build from source.

-To use with Unity 5 or 2017, or just in non-Unity project, use unity5 branch:
+To use with Unity 5, 2017 and newer, or just in non-Unity project, use unity5 branch:
 ```bash
 git checkout unity5
 ```